4K1D3V/Pl-Hide-Pro/FAQ's.md

 ***

-Q: **What is ```Should-list-block```?**
+Q: **What is a ```group mode```?**

-A:If a group should block commands and remove these commands from the tab completion, set should-list-block to true.
+A:If a group should block commands and remove these commands from the tab completion, set group-mode to blacklist.

-Otherwise if should-list-block is set to false, only the listed commands will be executable and all not listed commands will be removed from the tabcomplete
+Otherwise if group-mode is set to whitelist, only the listed commands will be executable and all not listed commands will be removed from the tabcomplete

 ***